How to Create a Survey in Google Sheets?

 In constructing the survey questionnaires, avoid throwing unrelated questions or include questions that you think can be useful for other project plans or research.
 Don't stray away from the main focus of your study.
 Doing so will confuse your respondents and will eventually cause them to lose interest in the survey.

 4. Keep Your Survey Short

 With the influence of modern technology, our attention span dropped down from 12 seconds to merely 8 seconds based on research made by Microsoft Corp.
 Taking this into account, long surveys are inappropriate especially if you're conducting online or printed surveys.
 Create survey questions that are relatable, current, and can lead to relevant discussions and customer engagement.
 This will grab the respondent's attention and will produce a positive response.

 5. Conduct a Trial Survey

-Test the effectiveness and reliability of your survey questionnaire.
+Test the effectiveness and reliability of your survey questionnaire with the aid of an effective test plan.
 Send the survey material to people that you know so you can collect the results and get their feedback right away.
 Determine the strengths and the weaknesses of your questionnaire from wordings and formats, to the orders and transitions.
 This will also pinpoint the areas of improvement and will ensure that the questions are not bias or leading.